 Suggested Age Range: For teenagers.

 In just an hour of play, your students and teens can go through 12 months on a budget.
-New challenges are thrown there way for each month, such as being fined for a traffic ticket, or earning an extra $5 in interest on savings.
+New challenges are thrown their way for each month, such as being fined for a traffic ticket or earning an extra $5 in interest on savings.

 Teens are given $300 each (remember, this is a game, not the real world!), and must satisfy 9 different budgeting categories ranging from rent to movies.